dakotalw/image-colorizer-2/README.md

 - Jonathan Srinivasan (jonathan.devaraj.srinivasan@vanderbilt.edu)

 ## Instructions to run:
 - Change loaded .pth file path in run-script.py to where 'model-epoch-186-losses-0.124.pth' (found in checkpoints folder) is saved locally.

-Python script will take in one parameter which is the path for image to be colorized.
-Output will show the original image, the image with all color removed (model input), and the re-colorized image (model output).
+- Python script will take in one parameter which is the path for image to be colorized.

+- Output will show the original image, the image with all color removed (model input), and the re-colorized image (model output).

+- Example input: python final-script.py /path/on/your/machine/image.jpeg